"Eat less, move more."

 Both are incredibly important for the optimal function of your body and hormones.

-Bottom Line: Poor sleep and excess stress can mess up important metabolic hormones like ghrelin, leptin and cortisol.
+Summary Poor sleep and excess stress can mess up important metabolic hormones like ghrelin, leptin and cortisol.
 Getting these hormones under control should reduce appetite and unnatural cravings.

 By making a few simple changes that optimize hormones, reduce hunger and boost metabolism, you can lose a lot of weight without ever counting a single calorie.